• Skip to primary navigation

 • Almond Milk – use unsweetened milk.
 You could replace it with unsweetened soy or oat milk.

-• Vegan Butter – I used Earth Balance vegan buttery sticks for this recipe.
+• Vegan Butter – I used Earth Balance vegan buttery sticks for this recipe, but just use your favorite brand.

 • Yeast – use active dry yeast.